 The Barracks provides +25% experience for all melee and ranged units trained in the city

-The stable provides +25% experience for light and heavy cavalry trained in the city
+The stable provides +25% experience for light and heavy cavalry trained in the city and also siege units.

 The Armory provides an additional +25% experience for all units trained in the city

 The Military Academy provides +25% XP for all land units